-"The newly frozen stretch of river was intimidating to cross.
+"The newly frozen stretch of the Cábardasjohka River was intimidating to cross.
 Myrdene cautioned that we should walk in single file at some distance from each other to disperse our collective weight.
-Taking responsibility for my project in Lappland, I volunteered to venture first across the ice.
+Taking responsibility for my project in Lappland, I ventured first across the ice.
 I walked cautiously and carried a painting and my shoulder bag of supplies.
 An'te Niilas followed behind me with my box of oil paints and my easel.
 Farther back, Ronald and Myrdene, each carrying a painting, carefully traversed the frozen stretch of river.

 "Strong winds made the crossing all the more hazardous as the canvases caught the wind like the sails of a sailboat.
-A great concern of ours was to avoid slipping on the river's icy surface with the risk of ruining a painting or falling through the ice.
+Our great concern was to avoid slipping on the river's icy surface with the risk of ruining a painting or falling through the ice.
 Thankfully we managed to cross safely to the opposite shore."

 10. Carrying Roseman's newly painted canvases, Davis (foreground) and Anderson cross a frozen stretch of the Cábardasjohka River.
 Kautokeino, 1976.